 ☑ The rip-away survival kit is built around Dave Canterbury’s 10 C’s of Survival – with many additional items.

 ☑ This pack includes an extensive first aid pouch with an additional trauma kit.
 The trauma kit includes an Israeli bandage, Quickclot, Swat tourniquet, triangle bandage, large gauze, and ACE bandage wrap.

 ☑ The hammock kit is a complete and ready to hang sleep system including Eagles Nest Outfitters (ENO) – CamoNest XL hammock, bug net, whoopie slings, snakeskin, and climbing grade carabiners.

 ☑ The tarp shelter is a 10′ X 10′ Aqua Quest ultralight, waterproof rip-stop sil-nylon guide tarp/rain fly and only weighs only 1.5 lbs.
 Ridgeline, cordage, tie-downs, and titanium stakes are in the kit as well.

 ☑ The fire kit includes no less than SIX ways of starting a fire, as well as plenty of tinder.
 I’ve used this kit to start roaring fires in drenching downpours and that is not an exaggeration.

-☑ For navigation training, I carry a Garmin GPSMAP 64ST loaded with U.S. TOPO maps, liquid-filled compass, a military lensatic sighting compass, state and local printed maps, several Android phone mapping apps and ranger beads.
+☑ For navigation training, I carry a Garmin GPSMAP 64ST loaded with U.S. TOPO maps, a liquid-filled compass, a military lensatic sighting compass, state and local printed maps, several Android phone mapping apps, and ranger beads.

 Should I Record A Video?